paketo-buildpacks/paketo-website/content/docs/howto/ruby.md

 ## Override the Detected Bundler Version

-The Paketo Ruby buildpack will also attempt to automatically detecy the correct version of Bundler to use based on the default version in the [`buildpack.toml`][bundler/toml] file.
+The Paketo Ruby Buildpack will also attempt to automatically detecy the correct version of Bundler to use based on the default version in the [`buildpack.toml`][bundler/toml] file.
 It is possible to override this version by setting the `BP_BUNDLER_VERSION` environment variable at build time, or via